EncryptNetwork/EncryptNetwork-Scripts/Masternodes/README.md

 Note: It will automatically change your ``encrypt.conf`` file located on the ``encrypt`` directory inputting all the text above.

 ### HOW TO UPDATE YOUR ENCRYPT DAEMON WITH A SCRIPT
-Just run the ``Update.sh`` shell file
+Just run the ``Update.sh`` shell file.
 On your SSH Terminal type this line below
 ```
 ./Update.sh
 ```